Algeria: Foreign relations

 Algeria is included in the European Union's European Neighbourhood Policy (ENP) which aims at bringing the EU and its neighbours closer.

 Giving incentives and rewarding best performers, as well as offering funds in a faster and more flexible manner, are the two main principles underlying the European Neighbourhood Instrument (ENI) that came into force in 2014.
 It has a budget of €15.4 billion and provides the bulk of funding through a number of programmes.

 In 2009, the French government agreed to compensate victims of nuclear tests in Algeria.
-Defence Minister Herve Morin stated that "It's time for our country to be at peace with itself, at peace thanks to a system of compensation and reparations," when presenting the draft law on the payouts.
+Defence Minister Hervé Morin stated that "It's time for our country to be at peace with itself, at peace thanks to a system of compensation and reparations", when presenting the draft law on the payouts.
 Algerian officials and activists believe that this is a good first step and hope that this move would encourage broader reparation.

 Tensions between Algeria and Morocco in relation to the Western Sahara have been an obstacle to tightening the Arab Maghreb Union, nominally established in 1989, but which has carried little practical weight.
 On 24 August 2021, Algeria announced the break of diplomatic relations with Morocco.

 Military

 The military of Algeria consists of the People's National Army (ANP), the Algerian National Navy (MRA), and the Algerian Air Force (QJJ), plus the Territorial Air Defence Forces.
 It is the direct successor of the National Liberation Army (Armée de Libération Nationale or ALN), the armed wing of the nationalist National Liberation Front which fought French colonial occupation during the Algerian War of Independence (1954–62).

 Total military personnel include 147,000 active, 150,000 reserve, and 187,000 paramilitary staff (2008 estimate).
 Service in the military is compulsory for men aged 19–30, for a total of 12 months.
 The military expenditure was 4.3% of the gross domestic product (GDP) in 2012.
-Algeria has the second largest military in North Africa with the largest defence budget in Africa ($10 billion).
+Algeria has the second-largest military in North Africa with the largest defence budget in Africa ($10 billion).
 Most of Algeria's weapons are imported from Russia, with whom they are a close ally.

 In 2007, the Algerian Air Force signed a deal with Russia to purchase 49 MiG-29SMT and 6 MiG-29UBT at an estimated cost of $1.9 billion.
 Russia is also building two 636-type diesel submarines for Algeria.